Is Shoplifting a serious crime?

 Shoplifting, known as Retail Fraud in Michigan, is a serious crime with direct and indirect consequences.
 In addition to the possibility of jail and probation, a conviction can have a significant impact on your future.

 You’ve been caught shoplifting…

-If this is the first time you stand charged of a nonviolent crime, you may qualify for a diversion program, which can help you avoid jail time and a black stain on your criminal record.
-If a diversion is not possible for you, an experience lawyer will know how to negotiate a plea bargain that will help lessen the severity of your sentence or keep the conviction from appearing on your public record.
+If this is the first time you stand charged with a nonviolent crime, like shoplifting, you may qualify for a diversion program, which can help you avoid jail time and a serious black stain on your criminal record.
+If a diversion is not possible for you, an experienced lawyer with LEWIS & DICKSTEIN, P.L.L.C. will know how to negotiate a plea bargain that will help lessen the severity of your sentence or keep the conviction from appearing on your public record.
 If you are innocent, we can fight for a dismissal or an acquittal at trial.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.